gskouras/bespot_assesment/README.md

 ## Run Tests

-Unittests are implemented with the Python's unittest framework and are executed with pytest.
+Unit tests are implemented with Python's unit test framework and are executed with pytest.
 Coverage is used to monitor the overall test coverage of the source code.

 ```bash
 make test